EN

 5th January 2021

-•Whether the training needs to be done urgently, based on their own assessment of drivers’ competence and experience;
+• Whether the training needs to be done urgently, based on their own assessment of drivers’ competence and experience;

-•If there are other staff with the appropriate training who could carry out the tasks on a short-term basis;
+• If there are other staff with the appropriate training who could carry out the tasks on a short-term basis;

-•Ensuring that staff and all visitors have easy and safe access to toilets and hand washing facilities with hot and cold running water, and that hand washing is carried out at regular intervals;
+• Ensuring that staff and all visitors have easy and safe access to toilets and hand washing facilities with hot and cold running water, and that hand washing is carried out at regular intervals;

-•Considering use of alternative learning methods such as e-learning or webinars where practicable;
+• Considering the use of alternative learning methods such as e-learning or webinars where practicable;

 Face coverings are not PPE and should not be used as a substitute for suitable risk control measures.